pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 A: Allocator,

-only.Allocates memory in the given allocator then places x
+allocator_api)no_global_oom_handling only.Allocates memory in the given allocator then places x into it.

 §Examples